Chart Color Schemes

 The level of cultural diversity witnessed in Nicholls was found to be above average when compared nationally for a number of language and cultural background related metrics

-Nicholls has a higher cultural diversity than most local markets, with 29.8% of its population born overseas and 25.2% speaking a language other than English at home.
-Christianity is the predominant religion in Nicholls, comprising 52.6% of its population.
-Buddhism is notably overrepresented in Nicholls, making up 3.2% compared to the Australian Capital Territory average of 3.9%.
+Nicholls' population was found to be more culturally diverse than most local markets, with 29.8% born overseas and 25.2% speaking a language other than English at home.
+Christianity was the predominant religion in Nicholls, comprising 52.6% of its population.
+Buddhism was notably overrepresented, making up 3.2% compared to the Australian Capital Territory's 3.0%.

 Frequently Asked Questions - Diversity